-The report on TILA, CLA and EFTA addresses, among other things, the FTC’s enforcement actions related to non-mortgage credit (including automobile purchases and financing, car title loans, payday lending, and consumer electronics financing – and mortgage-related credit such as forensic audit scams; rulemaking, research, and policy development related to truth in lending; and consumer and business education regarding truth in lending requirements.
+The report on TILA, CLA, and EFTA addresses, among other things, the FTC’s enforcement actions related to non-mortgage credit – including automobile purchases and financing, car title loans, payday lending, and consumer electronics financing – and mortgage-related credit such as forensic audit scams; rulemaking, research, and policy development related to truth in lending; and consumer and business education regarding truth in lending requirements.
 It also addresses consumer leasing enforcement actions, as well as negative option and other cases involving electronic fund transfers, and rulemaking related to electronic fund transfers.

 Office of Public Affairs